Characterizing topological order by the information convex: Introduction

-In this work, we develop a quantum informational tool: the \emph{information convex} $\Sigma(\Omega)$ to characterize the topological excitations in the bulk and on the gapped boundary of a 2D topological order.
-Mostly conveniently defined for any frustration-free local Hamiltonian\cite{2013CMaPh.322..277M}, $\Sigma(\Omega)$ is the (convex) set of reduced density matrices on a region $\Omega$, obtained from states which minimize all terms overlapping with region $\Omega$ in the Hamiltonian (see Supplemental Material (SM) for details).
-The element $\sigma_{\Omega}=tr_{\bar{\Omega}}\vert \varphi\rangle\langle \varphi\vert$ of the convex set $\Sigma(\Omega)$ can be obtained from states $\vert \varphi\rangle$ with no excitations within $\Omega$, where $\bar\Omega$ is the complement of $\Omega$.
-The information convex can be obtained numerically by performing imaginary time evolution in region $\Omega$, or experimentally by cooling down the subsystem $\Omega$ below the finite energy gap.
+In this work, we develop a quantum informational tool, the \emph{information convex} $\Sigma(\Omega)$, to characterize the topological excitations in the bulk and on the gapped boundary of a 2D topological order.
+Most conveniently defined for any frustration-free local Hamiltonian \cite{2013CMaPh.322..277M}, $\Sigma(\Omega)$ is the (convex) set of reduced density matrices on a region $\Omega$, obtained from states which minimize all terms overlapping with region $\Omega$ in the Hamiltonian.
+See Sec. \ref{Appendix_A} for detailed properties of information convex, in which a more general information convex $\Sigma(\Omega,\Omega')$ is introduced for $\Omega\subseteq \Omega'$.
+Intuitively, $\Sigma(\Omega,\Omega')$ is the set of reduced density matrices on $\Omega$ obtained from states minimizing the energy on $\Omega'$.